EVENT

 Climate justice is at a turning point.
 While some of the world’s major emitters are stepping back from climate commitments, communities that have contributed least to climate change are suffering some of its most severe impacts.
 These impacts often intersect with or exacerbate other existing conflicts, violence, and socio-economic or political marginalisation, further intensifying vulnerabilities of local populations.
 In response, affected communities are taking action to address climate-related harms.
 Yet these locally driven efforts are often overlooked in mainstream climate justice debates.

-In this event, we will present findings from the latest publications from our Global Learning Hub for Transitional Justice and Reconciliation on local climate action in Malawi and Mindanao in the Philippines.
-We will explore how community-led responses can contribute to climate justice when viewed through a transformative transitional justice lens.
+In this event, we presented findings from the latest publications from our Global Learning Hub for Transitional Justice and Reconciliation on local climate action in Malawi and Mindanao in the Philippines.
+We explored how community-led responses can contribute to climate justice when viewed through a transformative transitional justice lens.
 This approach emphasises the role of affected communities in addressing structural drivers of harm and injustice.

-Experts from the fields of transitional justice and climate justice will discuss how local climate actions can be a tool for truth-seeking, reparation, accountability, and prevention and how these efforts can advance climate justice from the ground up.
+Experts from the fields of transitional justice and climate justice discussed how local climate actions can be a tool for truth-seeking, reparation, accountability, and prevention and how these efforts can advance climate justice from the ground up.

 Rethinking climate justice